 Complementing this restoration of the feminine is a second cultural current of equal importance to the unfolding of nature.
 Throughout the world are a diverse heritage of shamans, many coming from so-called primitive cultures who have retained the tradition of close merging with nature in the conscious vision quest, which was first embraced by the primitive hunters on their silent vigils.
 Many diverse ethnic peoples still have among them the last practitioners of ancient living traditions of shamanic knowledge handed down from generation to generation by personal contact.
 Many of these traditions have also reaped the benefit of ancient knowledge of visionary plant sacraments, probably first discovered by their feminine gatherer counterparts, as many origin myths describe.
 They also include practices of conscious dreaming and their visionary techniques parallel those of the meditative mystics of Eastern traditions and the prophets of Biblical history with one difference.
 While the prophets and mystics have retreated from their visionary sources in nature to a more abstract mysticism of the cosmic mind or heavenly God, the nature shamans have remained close to the original natural tradition.

-It is here where a new generation of shamans, building on this ancient affinity with nature, need to come to our rescue, to add the missing component of visionary awareness, and conscious sensitivity to nature and the unfolding future, we need to express our flowering in its full splendour.
+It is here where a new generation, building on this ancient affinity with nature, need to come to our rescue, to add the missing component of visionary awareness, and conscious sensitivity to nature and the unfolding future, we need to express our flowering in its full splendour.

 If we try to imagine for a moment a living future for the Earth, it would clearly be one in which flowering of the natural endowment is complemented by the blossoming of human society - where there are ample natural areas, from the tropical Amazon to the Arctic taiga preserved in their ecosystemic fullness, while other areas serve the verdant abundance of enlightened human cultivation - the paradisical garden.
 A world where the population is large enough to promote a diverse and creative society, yet small enough that large areas of the planet can remain untouched by destructive human impact.